formlio/forml/docs/dsl/index.rst

 independently of any particular storage technology and data formats, ForML comes with its custom *Data Source DSL* (domain-specific language) which gets interpreted at :ref:`runtime
 <platform-execution>` by the :ref:`feeds subsystem <feed>` performing the :ref:`content resolution
-<io-resolving>` routine to deliver the requested datasets.
+<io-resolution>` routine to deliver the requested datasets.

-Conceptually, it is an *internal* DSL (i.e. within Python grammar) based on *declarative* style of specifying the data profiles using the following two main constructs:
+Conceptually, it is an *internal* DSL (i.e. within Python grammar) based on a *declarative* style of specifying the data profiles using the following two main constructs:

 * :ref:`schema definition <schema>` syntax for logical representation of individual datasets